Makushiin/SQL-Course/README.md

 ## 💡 How to Use
 - Browse the `.sql` files to explore examples of SQL operations.
-- Refer to the `SQL_Notes.pdf` for syntax explanations and practical tips.
+- Refer to the `SQL Course Notes.pdf` for syntax explanations and practical tips.

 Feel free to fork this repository, use it as a learning tool, or share feedback.
 Let's grow together in mastering SQL!